UM-ESG/ESG-Website/content/by-laws.md

 Society status will be defined as Good, Probation, or Suspension.

-A society will be given a status for a term of one semester, based on a society’s UMEC involvement for the previous semester.
+A society will be given a status for a term of one semester, based on a society’s ESG involvement for the previous semester.
 At the end of each semester, societies will be notified by the Vice President of their status for the following semester within two weeks of the last General Body Meeting of the current semester.
 Throughout the semester, it is the society’s responsibility to ensure their fulfillment of the obligations set forth in Article VIII: MEMBER SOCIETY OBLIGATIONS.
 A semester is defined as an academic term (Fall and Winter) as scheduled by the Registrar.

-Societies in Good standing will have use of all UMEC services.
+Societies in Good standing will have use of all ESG services.
 If a society fulfills all obligations stated in Article VIII during the current semester, the society will be placed in Good standing for the following semester.
 If a society does not fulfill these obligations, the society will be placed on Probation for the following semester.

-Societies newly registering with UMEC and societies registering after one or more terms of Suspension shall be placed on Probation for the term during which they register.
-While on Probation, a society will have use of all UMEC services.
+Societies newly registering with ESG and societies registering after one or more terms of Suspension shall be placed on Probation for the term during which they register.
+While on Probation, a society will have use of all ESG services.
 If during the semester on Probation, a society fulfills the obligations stated in Article VIII, the society will be placed in Good standing for the following semester.
 If during the semester on Probation a society does not fulfill all obligations, the society will be placed on Suspension.

-Societies on Suspension will not have use of UMEC services and will not be considered to have any affiliation with UMEC.
-Therefore, following the semester a society spends on Suspension, the society will be welcome to register with UMEC as a new member society.
+Societies on Suspension will not have use of ESG services and will not be considered to have any affiliation with ESG.
+Therefore, following the semester a society spends on Suspension, the society will be welcome to register with ESG as a new member society.

 A society may petition to the Vice President at any time to change their status.
 The petition will be voted on by the General Body at the General Body meeting following the petition.
 A two-thirds majority vote is required to change the status of a society.
 This status change affects the status for the remainder of the current semester.
-When determining status for the following semester, UMEC will consider the most recent society status only.
+When determining status for the following semester, ESG will consider the most recent society status only.

 # Article X: BUDGETARY PROCEDURES